12 Essential Stops In Sissu Valley, Manali, For An Unforgettable Trip

 Stargazing

 Access from any part of Sissu; for this one, all that's required from you is to be present.
 Many people choose to come here only to stargaze.
 You get an expansive view with twinkling stars and a view of the Milky Way.
-If you're an enthusiast os astronomy, we suggest travelling with a telescope.
+If you're an enthusiast of astronomy, we suggest travelling with a telescope.

 Zip Lining

 Adventure seekers can zip line across Chandra Lake.
 People tend to choose to zip line on their way to the waterfall, as it reduces trek time.
 The cost is approximately INR 300 for both sides.
 You won't have to struggle too much to find a zip-lining counter near the river, as there are quite a few.
 But in case you still need help, contact Rat Adventure Sports at 7018053577.
-Keep in mind the timing, as these counters usually work from 9 AM to 5 PM.

 img-user-muskan-bansal-778750405967

-937 Followers
+1087 Followers

 Skincare junkie and enthusiast of hype culture, with 2 years of experience writing about food, fashion, lifestyle, culture & more.